nhsconnect/gpconnect-messaging/pages/process/sendmessage_process.md

 **1. Write consultation**

 Clinician inputs the details of the consultation into the GP provider system.
 Data inputted could be free text or clinical codes which may be entered manually or through the use of clinical templates.
-It could include adding attachments/documents (for example pain point diagram, ECG, photo).
+It could include adding attachments/documents (for example, pain point diagram, ECG, photo).
 This is no different from the normal method of writing a consultation for a patient registered at the GP practice.

 **2. Save consultation**